 Last of all, if you do chose to resign, you are letting your employer win.
 If you are feeling forced to resign or “pushed out” and you eventually do resign, you are doing exactly what the employer wanted you to do.
 Further, you are potentially letting your employer get away with pushing you out.

 I hope the article 5 Reasons Not to Resign was informative for you.
-We are A Whole New Approach P/L, we are not lawyers, we are the nations leading workplace advisors, get advice from us, its free, confidential.
-We undertake no win, no fee work, unfair dismissals, constructive dismissals, termination of employment, diversity in the workplace issues.
+We are A Whole New Approach P/L, we are not lawyers.
+AWNA are the nations leading workplace advisors.
+Get advice from us, its free, confidential.
+We undertake no win, no fee work.
+For unfair dismissals, constructive dismissals, termination of employment, diversity in the workplace issues, toxic workplace issues.
 Looking for a lawyer, try us first.
-All states, Victoria, NSW, QLD, SA, WA, Tas, NT
+All states, Victoria, NSW, QLD, SA, WA, Tas, NT.